Volume 27 Chapter Four

 "For Mine own sake will I shew thee My wrath, and will bring before thee My glorious acts (of wrath of covenant discipline), that I may not utterly destroy thee.

-(ek - by means of, in this case) the furnace of affliction"(covenant discipline).
+10 "Behold, I have sold thee, but not for silver; but I have rescued thee from (ek - by means of, in this case) the furnace of affliction"(covenant discipline).
 The Greek word "ek," more often means "out of," or "from;" however, "by means of," best fits the context here.

 11 "For Mine own sake I will do this for thee, because My name is profaned; and I will not give My glory to another," Isa 48:9-11.
 LXX